Tobin-jn/BYOB/GETTING_STARTED.md

 ### Get it

-If you contribute code to the project [contribute](https://github.com/Tobin-jn/BYOB/blob/master/CONTRIBUTING.md), begin by forking this repo using the `Fork` button in the top-right corner of this screen.
+If you [contribute](https://github.com/Tobin-jn/BYOB/blob/master/CONTRIBUTING.md) code to the project , begin by forking this repo using the `Fork` button in the top-right corner of this screen.
 You should then be able to use `git clone` to copy your fork onto your local machine.

     git clone https://github.com/YOUR_GITHUB_USERNAME_HERE/BYOB